ui-jar/ui-jar/README.md

 Add a JSDoc-comment to your component containing "@group GROUP_NAME" and<br/>
 "@component COMPONENT_DISPLAY_NAME".

-**@group** is used to group your components in the UI-jar app navigation.<br/>
+**@group** is used to group your components in UI-jar navigation.<br/>
-**@component** is used as display name of the component in the UI-jar app.
+**@component** is used as display name of the component in UI-jar.

 Description is not required, add if you like.
-It will be displayed together with your component in the UI-jar app.
+It will be displayed together with your component in UI-jar.

 ### Source code